pandaaditya/aditya-panda.github.io/content/authors/admin/_index.md

     url: https://liphy.univ-grenoble-alpes.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a computer physicist in soft matter and fluids at interfaces at LIPhy (UGA/CNRS) in Grenoble, France.

-# Interests to show in About widget
-interests:
-  - Soft Matter
-  - Fluid at interface
-  - Computer simulations
+<> bio: I am currently a PhD candidate at Indian Statistical Institute in Kolkata, where I mainly work on data efficient deep learning approaches.

 # Education to show in About widget
 education: